ChrisLally/Next.js_Client-Server_Detector/README.md

 This project is licensed under a custom license that allows free personal use but requires contacting the author for commercial use.
 See the [LICENSE.txt](LICENSE.txt) file for details.

-For commercial use inquiries, please contact Chris Lally at [your contact information].
+For commercial use inquiries, please contact the author (Chris Lally) to obtain a commercial license.